adc17/CV/README.md

 #### Makers Academy (March to July 2017)

-A 16-week intensive development bootcamp, with an emphasis on the following:
+A 16-week intensive bootcamp, with an emphasis on the following:

 - Agile Methodologies
 - OOP, TDD, SOLID, MVC, DDD